cloudogu/gitops-playground/README.md

 Note that currently, only part of the configuration parameters are supported.

 See [here](https://www.jetbrains.com/help/ruby/yaml.html#remote_json) how to configure IntelliJ IDEA to use the schema and offer autocompletion and validation.
+You can use `--output-config-file` to output the current config as a YAML file.
+Note that only the currently supported parameters will be used.
+The config file is not yet a complete replacement for CLI parameters.

 ##### Deploy GitOps operators